Multilevel Preconditioning of Discontinuous-Galerkin Spectral Element Methods, Part I: Geometrically Conforming Meshes: Proof of Theorem

 where each $w_{f_i}$ is a boundary weight of the univariate LGL formula along one of the frozen coordinates of $F$.
 This implies that if the facet $F'$ belongs to $\cF_{l-1}(F) \subset \cF_{l-1}(R)$, then

 for some boundary weight $w_{f}$.

 Next, let us draw some consequences from the assumptions \eqref{eq:setting.50} of quasi-uniformity of the mesh and polynomial degree grading.
-Under these assumptions, it is easily seen that given any $R \in \cR$, there exists a real ${\sf H}={\sf H}_R>0$ and an integer ${\sf p}={\sf p}_R>0$, such that for all $R' \in \cR$ satisfying $R' \cap R \not = \emptyset$, it holds
+Under these assumptions, it is easily seen that given any $R \in \cR$, there exists a real ${\sf H}_R>0$ and an integer ${\sf p}_R>0$, such that for all $R' \in \cR$ satisfying $R' \cap R \not = \emptyset$, it holds

-i.e., lengths and degrees are locally comparable.
-More generally, for any face $F\in \cF_l$, $l<d$, one can define analogous ``representative parameters'' ${\sf H}_F, {\sf p}_F$, for instance, by averaging corresponding parameters from intersecting faces.
-This implies, on the one hand, that each boundary weight $w_j$, $j \in \{0,p_k(R')\}$ of any univariate LGL formula used in the definition of the tensorial LGL formula on $R'$ satisfies
+i.e., lengths, as well as polynomial degrees are locally comparable.
+More generally, for any facet $F\in \cF_l$, $l<d$, one can define analogous ``representative parameters'' ${\sf H}_F, {\sf p}_F$, for instance, by averaging corresponding parameters from intersecting elements.
+This implies